Diagnostic indications of subfertility

 We provide a specialist and advanced acupuncture service to help couples trying to conceive naturally or for couples that are undergoing assisted reproductive technology including IVF/ICSI, Frozen Transfer (FT), third-party sperm donor or egg donor cycles.

 We also work with women that are having ovulation induction usually over a 3-month period.
-However, intrauterine insemination (IUI) has become less utilized over the recent years.
-Gamete Intra-Fallopian Transfer (GIFT) is rarely utilized as an assisted reproductive technology for couples (in our area) - so we do work less in comparison with patients undergoing these technologies.
+However, intrauterine insemination (IUI) has become less utilised over the years BUT there is a very recent trend to the reintroduction of IUI (NHS) recognised in different trusts.

-With regards to the existing scientific evidence base of acupuncture alongside IVF, there is now a recognised need for good, preferably high quality randomized controlled trials.
-For example, a systematic review of twenty randomized controlled trials found that trials of acupuncture adjunct to assisted reproductive technology were all of low methodological quality.
+With regard to the existing scientific evidence base of acupuncture alongside IVF, there has been a recognised need for preferably high-quality randomised controlled trials.
+For example, back in 2013 a Cochrane systematic review of twenty randomised controlled trials found that past historical clinical trials of acupuncture adjunct to assisted reproductive technology were all determined to be of low methodological quality.

-For current information regarding IVF or ICSI and acupuncture in research click here.
-Scientific research on acupuncture for IVF is currently classified as inconclusive, in our view.
-This means that more research which can be classified as high-quality in design is required.
-Research indicates that acupuncture can help women to achieve a clinical pregnancy and live birth.
+For current up-to-date information regarding IVF or ICSI and acupuncture research please click here.
+Scientific research on acupuncture for IVF is currently classified as "inconclusive" in our view.
+This means that more research is required for integration and implementation into medical settings alongside "routine" care.
+Research does indicate that acupuncture treatment can help women to achieve a clinical pregnancy, live birth and is supportive for the emotional wellbeing of people experiencing subfertility.

-If you would like information on how to design an effective acupuncture intervention within a randomised controlled trial contact Lianne Aquilina.
-Lianne has a Master of Science in Applied Health Research and produced a research proposal for a randomised controlled trial of acupuncture for IVF.
-See Lianne's excerpt below:
+If you would like information on how to design a high-quality acupuncture intervention within a high-quality randomised controlled trial design contact Lianne Aquilina.
+Lianne has a Master of Science in Applied Health Research and produced a research proposal for a randomised controlled trial of acupuncture for IVF with the support of professors of research.
+See Lianne Aquilina's excerpt below: